The Traditional Legend of the Kumbha Mela

 The Mahabharata relates how Lord Brahma performed a sacrifice here thousands of years ago.
 Lord Ramacandra, His wife Sita and brother Lakshmana visited this place in Treta‑yuga.
 They stayed at the ashram of the great sage Bharadvaja, which is now the location of the Allahabad University.
 There are also temples of Bharadwajeshwara Mahadeva, Rishi Bharadwaja, and Kali there.

 The five Pandava brothers also visited the sangam, as described in Mahabharata.
 And 500 years ago Sri Caitanya also stayed for 10 days at the sangam and visited the Bindu Madhava temple, one of the important Krishna temples in Allahabad located several kilometers upstream.
-Sri Caitanya's footprints can also be found nearby at a place called Dashashvamedha Ghat, near the Triveni Sangam.
-This is where He imparted His teachings to Srila Rupa Gosvami on the science of bhakti-yoga for several days.
+Sri Caitanya=s footprints can also be found nearby at a place called Dashashvamedha Ghat, near the Triveni Sangam.
+This is where He imparted His teachings to Srila Rupa Gosvami on the science of bhakti‑yoga for several days.
 It is called Rupa Siksasthali.
-And across the river from the sangam is another temple on a small hill that Sri Caitanya visited, and about two miles downstream is the house of the saint Vallabhacarya, where Sri Caitanya had lunch with the saint.
-So for the pilgrim, the area of the confluence of these sacred rivers carries the most importance of any place in Allahabad.
+And across the river from the sangam is another temple on a small hill that Sri Caitanya visited, and about two miles downstream is the house of the saint Vallabhacarya (now a private temple), where Sri Caitanya had lunch with the saint.
+So for the pilgrim, the area around the confluence of these sacred rivers carries the most importance of any place in Allahabad.

 From a different point of view, more recent history reveals that during the time of Gautama Buddha, ancient Prayaga was a part of the Kosala kingdom.
 It was the Mughal emperor Akbar who renamed the city Allahabad, the place of Allah, during which time it was also made a provincial capital.
 It was King Harshvardhan who arranged the Kumbha Mela as a great fair and meeting of saints, sages and sects, called the Mahamoksha Parishad.
 Then Adi Shankaracharya, around the eighth century AD, arranged the Mela to be close to what we still see today.
 He directed the ten main Akharas, or religious sects, to assemble regularly at the Kumbha Mela in order to maintain contact with each other, as well as have religious discourses and provide spiritual guidance for the masses.
 I have also heard it explained, rightly so or not, that Adi Shankaracharya established the sects of the babas in order to help defend the faith.
 These babas were expected to have the ability to easily give up their lives, if necessary, in order to preserve the culture.
 Being followers of Adi Shankaracharya, they were mostly Shaivites.

-In any case, the Kumbha Mela became an event when many of the ascetics and sages, who spent most of their time in solitude and meditation in the inaccessible caves and areas of the Himalayas, came out to attend the Mela.
-Thus, today the babas with their long tresses wrapped around their heads like turbans, and the saffron attired sadhus and sages are a common sight at the Mela.
+In any case, the Kumbha Mela has become an event when many of the ascetics and sages, who spent most of their time in solitude and meditation in the inaccessible caves and areas of the Himalayas, came out to attend the Mela.
+Thus, today the babas with their long tresses wrapped around their heads like turbans, and the saffron attired sadhus and sages from many sampradayas and schools of thought, come to provide spiritual guidance and blessings to the masses, and are a common sight at the Mela.

-In this way, the Kumbha Mela provides a means for the spiritual upliftment of all mankind.
-It is a time to remember the time honored spiritual knowledge found in the Vedic texts and customs.
-It is a time when everyone can renew their spiritual unity and values, based on mutual love, brotherhood, compassion, tolerance, and devotion to God.
+In this way, the Kumbha Mela provides a means for the spiritual upliftment of all humanity.
+It is the most populated spiritual event on the planet, with an estimated 100 million people attending over the six-week period of the last Kumbha Mela in 2013.
+It can be very crowded, but is an event when we remember the time-honored spiritual knowledge found in the Vedic texts and customs.
+It is also a time when everyone can renew their spiritual unity and values, based on mutual love, brotherhood, compassion, tolerance, and devotion to God.

 (This article is from: http://www.stephen-knapp.com)